 This agreement is an option for married couples and registered domestic partners.
 It allows a spouse or domestic partner to avoid the probate process by declaring that all of the marital estate is community property and is transferred to the surviving spouse or domestic partner upon the death of one of the spouses or partners.
 Although Washington is a community property state, there are still types of property that will be considered separate property if this agreement is not in place prior to the death of one of the spouses or domestic partners.
 You should consult with our attorneys to determine if this agreement is a good fit for your circumstances.

 Wills are devices you can use to provide for the distribution of your estate upon your death.
-Deciding whether a will or a trust best fits your needs depends on your circumstances and tax laws and we can help you navigate these decisions.
+Deciding whether a will or a trust best fits your needs depends on your circumstances and tax laws, and we can help you navigate these decisions.

 A revocable trust is typically recommended as an alternative to the traditional will, although in Washington, wills are generally used because of the streamlined probate system.
 If real property is located in another state or country, a title holdings revocable trust is often recommended to avoid ancillary probate in the other state.
+Our attorneys draft revocable trusts that allow you to control the distribution of your estate; this enables you to transfer ownership of your property and assets into the trust.
+You can serve as the trustee or select a person or an institution to be the trustee.
+The advantage of a living revocable trust is that it is private and you can avoid probate because the trust owns the assets, not the deceased.
+Only property in the deceased’s name must go through probate.

 Our attorneys can help to create trusts used for the gift tax annual exclusion (also known as a "Crummey Trust"), irrevocable life insurance trusts, qualified minors’ trusts, children’s and grandchildren’s trusts, and trusts to capture the unified credit when the first spouse passes away.